MyOme, Natera Show Cross-Ancestry Polygenic Risk Score Improves Breast Cancer Prediction -GenomeWeb

 MyOme is not responsible for the content or accuracy of third-party websites

 The MyOme Personal Genome™ Report was developed, and its performance characteristics were determined, by MyOme, Inc., a clinical laboratory certified under the Clinical Laboratory Improvement Amendments of 1988 (CLIA) to perform high complexity clinical laboratory testing.
 This test has not been cleared or approved by the U.S. Food and Drug Administration (FDA).
-The FDA has determined that such clearance or approval is not necessary for laboratory-developed tests.
+College of American Pathologists (CAP) accredited and CLIA certified. ©2024 MyOme, Inc. All Rights Reserved.